Joshua Boger: Philanthropy

 Boger is a member of the board of fellows of the Harvard Medical School.

 Boger is an advocate of liberal education who has been strongly involved with his alma mater, Wesleyan University.
 Boger became a member of the board of trustees of Wesleyan University as of 1999, and chairman of the board of trustees as of 2009.
 On his retirement from the board of trustees in 2016, he and his family donated $20 million to Wesleyan, over half of which established an endowed scholarship program.

 Boger has been the chairman of the board of directors of the Celebrity Series of Boston.

 Boger has also served as the vice-chairman of the Boston Museum of Science.

 He supports a variety of progressive and social justice causes, including the Greater Boston Food Bank.

 With Paul Sagan he has funded the Massachusetts' ACLU Technology for Liberty & Justice for All initiative.

 He has been honored by the Jewish Alliance for Law and Social Action of Boston for his activities.

+Boger is a Trustee Emeritus of The Hastings Center, a nonprofit bioethics research institute.